 "Right and wrong exist only up close.
-The further away to get, right and wrong does not exist."
+The further away we get, right and wrong do not exist."

 She seemed fascinated with that answer and seemed like she wanted to sit down and have me explain more about that to her, but the next customer was cued up.